kgulotta/Kenneth-Gulotta-Portfolio/02-Basics-of-Windows-11.md

 ## Adding and removing network printers with Windows 11
 The agency maintains network printers that you can access with your system, as long as you have the necessary permissions.
 To use a printer, you must add it to your system.
 When a printer is no longer available, you should remove it from your system.
-  > :memo: **Note:** When OPM upgrades its network printers, you may have to add the new printer listings and delete the old ones.
+  > :memo: **Note:** When the agency upgrades its network printers, you may have to add the new printer listings and delete the old ones.

 For information on adding and removing printers, see the following sections:
 - [Adding a network printer](https://github.com/kgulotta/Kenneth-Gulotta-Portfolio/blob/main/02-Basics-of-Windows-11.md#adding-a-network-printer)